 Iceland as an employer

 These excellent results provide authoritative, external confirmation of the results of our own regular staff surveys, which show industry-leading levels of job satisfaction throughout the company.
 Staff are able to effectively communicate any concerns through our ‘Talking Shop’ and Head Office forums and via a confidential helpline.

 Iceland in the future

 Iceland Group companies will continue to work with suppliers to improve all aspects of the supply chain and we will remain resolute in our zero tolerance policy to slavery and human trafficking.
 We will undertake further education and training of all appropriate employees.
-We also remain committed to working with third parties, including the BRC and GLA, and to developing relationships with other bodies including Stronger Together and relevant NGOs and initiatives.
+We also remain committed to working with third parties, including the BRC and GLAA, and to developing relationships with other bodies including Stronger Together and relevant NGOs and initiatives.